copenlu/xformer-multi-source-domain-adaptation/README.md

 ## Running all experiments

 The files for running all of the experiments are in `run_sentiment_experiments.sh` and `run_claim_experiments.sh`.
 You can look in these files for the commands to run a particular experiment.
 Running either of these files will run all 10 variants presented in the paper 5 times.
+The individual scripts used for each experiment are under `emnlp_final_experiments/claim-detection` and `emnlp_final_experiments/sentiment-analysis`